-process.
-We routinely monitor your drinking water for contaminants in accordance with Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2023.
+Brevard County Utility Services Department is pleased to present this year's Annual Drinking Water Quality Report.
+This report is designed to inform you about the quality water and services we deliver to you every day.
+Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand and be involved in the efforts we make to continually improve the water treatment process.
+We routinely monitor for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2024.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Data obtained before January 1, 2023, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Data obtained before January 1, 2024 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.

-How to Obtain a Printed Copy of this Report
+How to Obtain a Copy of this Report

-This water quality report, also known as a Consumer Confidence Report, is produced annually in accordance with both federal and state requirements.
+This water quality report, also known as a Consumer Confidence Report (CCR), is produced annually in accordance with both federal and state requirements.
 This report will be mailed to customers only upon request by calling (321) 350-8374.
-It is also available at the Barefoot Bay Billing Office, 931 Barefoot Blvd #2, Barefoot Bay, FL 32976.
-For more information about this report, for questions relating to your drinking water, or for additional hard copies of this report, please view https://www.brevardfl.gov/UtilityServices/Home.
+It is also available at Barefoot Bay Billing Office, 931 Barefoot Blvd #2, Barefoot Bay, FL 32976.
+For more information about this report, for questions relating to your drinking water, or for additional hard copies of this report, please view www.brevardfl.gov/UtilityServices/Home.